cijic/phpmorphy/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security
-If you discover any security related issues, please email altcode@ya.ru instead of using the issue tracker.
+If you discover any security related issues, please email vladkolodka@gmail.com instead of using the issue tracker.

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.